rayqu1126/starter-hugo-academic/content/_index.md

       directions: My office (#2118) is located on the second floor of Anne and Charles Duncan Hall.
       office_hours:
         - 'Monday to be arranged'
+        - 'You are always welcome to stop by my office when I am available.'
       # Automatically link email and phone or display as text?
       autolink: true